IdkwhatImD0ing/EveOnlineTracker/docs/pages/market-seeder.md

 Click the copy button to:
 1. Copy the undercut price to your clipboard
-2. Automatically open the market details window for that item in your EVE client
+2. Automatically open the market details window for that item in the EVE client of the character who owns the order

 Then paste directly into EVE's "Modify Order" dialog to update your price.